davemcphee/zookeeper_exporter/README.md

 A zookeeper metrics exporter for prometheus, with zk_version and leaderServes=no support.

 Flags:
   -h, --help                   Show context-sensitive help (also try --help-long and --help-man).
       --web.listen-address="0.0.0.0:9898"
                                Address on which to expose metrics
-      --zk.hosts=ZK.HOSTS     list of ip:port of ZK hosts, comma separated --zk.poll-interval=30   How often to poll the ZK servers --zk.connect-timeout=5  Timeout value for connecting to ZK --zk.connect-rw-deadline=5
-                              Socket deadline for read & write operations --version               Show application version.
+      --zk.hosts=ZK.HOSTS      list of ip:port of ZK hosts, comma separated --zk.poll-interval=30    How often to poll the ZK servers --zk.connect-timeout=4   Timeout value for opening socket to ZK --zk.connect-deadline=3  Connection deadline for read & write operations --version                Show application version.

 $ zookeeper_exporter --zk.hosts=10.0.0.9:2181,10.0.0.10:2181
 ~~~